jgerstmayr/EXUDYN/docs/RST/items/NodePoint2D.rst

 NodePoint2D
 ===========

-A 2D point node for point masses or solid finite elements which has 2 displacement degrees of freedom for second order differential equations.
+A 2D point node for point masses or solid finite elements which has 2 displacement degrees of freedom for \ :ref:`ODE2 <ODE2>`\ .

 \ **Additional information for NodePoint2D**\ :